-If you're not familiar with an undercut, it's traditionally known as a hairstyle in which the back or sides of your hair are shaven underneath the longer hair on top.
+If you're not familiar with an undercut, it's traditionally known as a hairstyle in which the back or sides of your hair are shaved underneath longer hair on top.
 Undercuts may seem intimidating and a little risky on the surface.
-But the style options for undercuts run the gamut—you'll see 30 very different looks, below—and the benefits of undercuts go beyond just aesthetics.
+But the style options for undercuts run the gamut—you'll see 30 very different looks below—and the benefits of undercuts go beyond just aesthetics.

 In fact, undercuts are so amazing in particular because of their functionality.
 Less hair means less maintenance, and less maintenance usually means an easier lifestyle and getting-ready process.
 It also takes weight off, so your hair can feel more lightweight than ever.
 Not convinced yet?
 See 30 sometimes bold, sometimes subtle, and always cool undercuts for women below.

 A graphic undercut pairs perfectly with hair swept up in pigtail buns.
 (Because we'll never say no to pigtail buns.)